devRawnie/aws-certification/Cloud Practitioner/AWS_Storage.md

 ## AWS Elastic Block Storage

 - Can create virtual hard drives (EBS Volume)
-- Can be attached to the EC2 instances
+- Can be attached to a `single` EC2 instances
 - Not attached to the AWS host
+- Availability Zone level resource
 - Define `size`, `type` and `configuration`
 - Provides a feature to create `snapshots` : Incremental backups of EBS Volume